Joaquim Ferreira do Amaral

 Joaquim Martins Ferreira do Amaral (born 13 April 1945) is a Portuguese former politician of the Social Democratic Party (PSD).

-He was a candidate in the 2001 Portuguese presidential election, taking just under 35% of the vote and losing to incumbent Jorge Sampaio.
+He was a candidate for Lisbon mayor in the 1997 local elections and lost to incumbent PS mayor João Soares by a 52% to 39% margin.
+Four years later, he ran for President of the Republic in the 2001 election, taking just under 35% of the vote and losing to incumbent Jorge Sampaio.

 He served in the Assembly of the Republic from the seventh to ninth legislatures (1995–2009), first for Lisbon, then Leiria.

 As the Minister for Public Works, Transport and Communications he oversaw the construction of the Vasco da Gama Bridge.
 He later served as the president of Lusoponte, the company that built it.